AdobeDocs/experiences-by-you.en/help/campaign/overview.md

 thumbnail:
 ---

-# Campaign by You: Resources by users, for users.
+# [!DNL Campaign] by You: Resources by users, for users.

-The most powerful thing about Adobe DX solutions?
+The most powerful thing about [!DNL Adobe] DX solutions?
 You.
 The users who take the products, dig into them, and apply them in amazing, innovative ways to create meaningful experiences and outcomes.
-Experiences by You features content created by everyday users who have attained a level of expertise and influence with their Adobe DX solutions.
+Experiences by You features content created by everyday users who have attained a level of expertise and influence with their [!DNL Adobe] DX solutions.
 This peer-to-peer knowledge encourages collaboration and discovery – enabling you – and any other user - to find the inspiration needed to level up your product expertise.

 <div id="recs-overview-body-1"></div>
 <div id="recs-overview-body-2"></div>